junxit/us-congress-bills-116/bill.md

 # H.R.
 434

-> To designate the Emancipation National Historic Trail, and for other purposes.
+> To amend the National Trails System Act to provide for the study of the Emancipation National Historic Trail, and for other purposes.

 ## § 1.
 Short title